← All posts

 CLAUDE.md tells Claude Code how to operate in your repo.
 Use pnpm, not npm.
 Run tests before committing.
 Don't modify generated files.
 Keep responses concise.
 It's a workflow configuration — process knowledge that changes when your conventions change.

 AGENTS.md does the same for Codex and other agents: coding conventions, build commands, architecture patterns, file organization rules.
-OpenAI's AGENTS.md spec has been adopted across tens of thousands of repos because it solves the "how to work here" problem well.
+OpenAI's AGENTS.md spec has been adopted across 60,000+ repos because it solves the "how to work here" problem well.

 Both are instruction files.
 They answer: "How should an agent behave in this repo?"